Project: General Election 2017

 Print Design: Making every leaflet worth ten

 Leaflets are the core of a political campaign.
 With the Greens – who send an order of magnitude fewer than other parties – every item needs to have 10 times the impact.
-We had just a few weeks to design and deliver over 90,000 leaflets, but we gave each one the full treatment.
+We had just a few weeks to design and deliver over 90,000 leaflets.

 Project Management: 8 weeks where every second counted